What is a data scientist?

-Data scientists are responsible for discovering insights from massive amounts of structured and unstructured data to help shape or meet specific business needs and goals.
-The data scientist role is becoming increasingly important as businesses rely more heavily on data analytics to drive decision-making and lean on automation and machine learning as core components of their IT strategies.
+Data scientists are analytical data experts who use data science to discover insights from massive amounts of structured and unstructured data to help shape or meet specific business needs and goals.
+Data scientists are becoming increasingly important in business, as organizations rely more heavily on data analytics to drive decision-making and lean on automation and machine learning as core components of their IT strategies.

-A data scientist’s main objective is to organize and analyze large amounts of data, often using software specifically designed for the task.
-The final results of a data scientist’s analysis needs to be easy enough for all invested stakeholders to understand — especially those working outside of IT.
+A data scientist’s main objective is to organize and analyze data, often using software specifically designed for the task.
+The final results of a data scientist’s analysis must be easy enough for all invested stakeholders to understand — especially those working outside of IT.

 A data scientist’s approach to data analysis depends on their industry and the specific needs of the business or department they are working for.
 Before a data scientist can find meaning in structured or unstructured data, business leaders and department managers must communicate what they’re looking for.
 As such, a data scientist must have enough business domain expertise to translate company or departmental goals into data-based deliverables such as prediction engines, pattern detection analysis, optimization algorithms, and the like.

 For more on data scientist job descriptions from a hiring perspective, see “Data scientist job description: Tips for landing top talent.”

 Data scientists often work with data analysts, but their roles differ considerably.
 Data scientists are often engaged in long-term research and prediction, while data analysts seek to support business leaders in making tactical decisions through reporting and ad hoc queries aimed at describing the current state of reality for their organizations based on present and historical data.

 Thus, the difference between the work of data analysts and that of data scientists often comes down to timescale.
 A data analyst might help an organization better understand how its customers use its product in the present moment, whereas a data scientist might use insights generated from that data analysis to help design a new product that anticipates future customer needs.